whymauri/ArxivParser/README.md

 `python cli.py "Neural Architecture Search" 2018-01-01 2020-05-02 23`

 Will return an error, since 23 is not a valid number of entries to search for according to arXiv search v0.5.6.

+# Tests

+Running `python run_tests.py` will run a comprehensive suite of tests for the Parser class.